New Requirement for Travel to Europe

 Americans, Canadians, as well as citizens from other Schengen-visa-exempt countries, will have more than another year to enjoy European travel without applying for the electronic waiver.
 Until ETIAS is implemented, all you need is a valid passport to enjoy 90 days out of every 180 days in the Schengen Area.

-The United Kingdom (not in the Schengen Area) is implementing its own system to increase border security, called the Electronic Travel Association (ETA).
+The United Kingdom (not in the Schengen Area) is implementing its own system to increase border security, called the Electronic Travel Authorization (ETA).
 Currently, enrollment is only required for citizens from six Middle Eastern countries.
 However, the UK plans to require Americans, Canadians, as well as citizens from the European Union and other countries to apply for the ETA in the near future.

 Read the previous post from August 13th, 2023 below for more information on ETIAS.
 And subscribe at the bottom of the page to receive updates on ETIAS and ETA.